-3.4.1 Performance.
-After the experiment, all 33 final ad designs were uploaded to MySpace for a 15-day campaign targeted to users interested in design-related activities.
+to MySpace for a 15-day campaign targeted to users interested in design-related activities.
 This study's total advertising costs were under \$200.
 Design performance was determined through two objective measures:

-- -MySpace click-through rates (CTR), the daily number of clicks divided by the number of impressions (number of appearances on MySpace), and - -Google Analytics1 on the target client Web site the number of visitors, time spent, and number of pages visited daily from each ad.
+- · MySpace click-through rates (CTR): daily number of clicks divided by the number of impressions (number of appearances on MySpace), and - Google Analytics [2] on the target client Website: number of visitors, time spent, and number of pages visited daily from each ad.

 Moreover, ads were independently judged by the magazine editors and by ad professionals.
-Editorial staff and ad professionals represent two important and different stakeholder perspectives.
-Four magazine editors and three advertising professionals rated the participants' ad designs from 0 to 10 across five dimensions: adherence to the client's theme, creativity/originality, visual appeal, tastefulness, and adherence to graphic design principles.
+Editorial staff and ad professionals represent two important-and differentstakeholder perspectives.
+Four magazine editors and three advertising professionals rated the participants' ad designs from 0 to 10 along five dimensions: adherence to the client's theme, creativity/originality, visual appeal, tastefulness, and adherence to graphic design principles.
 Raters were blind to condition and rated ads individually, with no knowledge of other raters' scores.